KeelanAnderson/PP1-Pitstop-Academy/README.md

 # Pitstop Academy
+This is my First project on the Full Stack Web Developer at Code Institute course. the aims was to build a front-end website that was fully responsive all devices widths mobile, tablet and desktop.
+After reading the brief, I decided to create my own unique website about a training academy for tyre fitting as this is something I have always felt is needed in the industry from my experience.

 Pitstop Academy aims the be the standard for formal training in the tyre industry providing workers with qualifications and certificates to prove their skills and knowledge in the industry.
 Without formal education